jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 The same apps that provide drivers with a digital experience can also be exploited by hackers to access the vehicle and backend servers.
-Companion applications may also have common software vulnerabilities, including open\-source vulnerabilities, hard\-coded credentials, and API backend server weaknesses.
+Companion applications may also have common software vulnerabilities, including open\-source vulnerabilities, hard\-coded credentials, and API/ backend server weaknesses.
 OEM companion and smart mobility apps can also be used to commit identity theft.
 Black hat actors can exploit vulnerabilities in mobile devices